Offrami: 2017

 After releasing his first original, offrami enjoyed the process of creating his own work.
 He began the year by signing with Disco:Wax - Sony Norde.
 During this year offrami released 4 original songs, with each song racking over four million plays on Spotify. offrami ended the year with an officially signed remix by Island Records for Nick Jonas's single 'Find You'.

 2018

-Offrami started the year with two more official remixes signed by Island Records, Bishop Briggs' Dream and Youngr's LIT.
+offrami started the year with two more official remixes signed by Island Records, Bishop Briggs' Dream and Youngr's LIT.
 Continuing with his original work, he teamed up with Colton Avery and CASP:R under Disco:Wax - Sony Norde to release 'Fireproof'.
-Throughout 2018 offrami pursued a variety of opportunities pushing himself to explore different sounds of his own.
+Throughout 2018 offrami pursued a variety of opportunities, pushing himself to explore different sounds of his own.
 His music style evolved from tropical house to a blend of electronic and urban feel good sounds.
 He ended the year with releasing his first Dancehall pop original song 'Santa Monica' with artist Hoosh under the label Lowly Palace.

 2019

 2019 marked offrami's most independent and original year thus far.
-Offrami began 2019 by releasing 7 original songs independently noticing the attraction his music is still receiving without being signed to a label.